epfl-scitas/spack-sdploy/docs/sdploy.md

       - [ $^gcc_stable_cuda ]
       - [ $%gcc_stable_compiler ]

+## Customising the specs

 ## Default packages

 Spack allows you to customize how your software is built through the packages.yaml file.
-To specify a default package we add the default key in the package spec:
+To specify a default package we add the `default` key in the package spec:

+    - cmake:
+        default:

 ## Filters